superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 1. France contains Burgundy (which is true)
 2. France contains Rio de Janeiro (which is not true)
-3. France contains Bonnie and Clyde (which does not make sense at all)
+3. France contains Bonnie and Clyde (which makes no sense)

 ```python
 # Get node and relation IDs